-Brent R. Schell, MD, Lindsay Demers, MS, PhD, Ryan Chippendale, MD BMC, Geriatrics Section; CAMED, Department of Medicine, Section of Geriatrics
+Brent R. Schell, MD^{1,2}, Lindsay Demers, MS, PhD2, Ryan Chippendale, MD^{1,2} 1BMC, Geriatrics Section; 2Chobanian & Avedisian School of Medicine, Department of Medicine, Section of Geriatrics

 Introduction: Those entering the primary care field will likely care for the bulk of older adults in the outpatient setting.
 It has been shown that many medical students and physicians harbor negative attitudes towards older adults, but little is known about attitudes amongst Internal Medicine (IM) residents training for primary care (PC) based careers.
 Ageism among healthcare professionals is of significant concern as it leads to negative health outcomes for older adults.